RodrigoGama1902/falling-sand-simulation/readme.md

   <img src="docs/viscosity.gif" alt="Main">
 </div>

-## TODO List
+## Planned Updates

-The following is a list of features and improvements that are planned to be added in future updates:
+Based on user feedback and further development, the following features and improvements are planned for future updates:

 ### Elements

-- Add Gas Element
+- **Gas Element**: Introduce a gas element that exhibits behavior such as expansion and diffusion.

-- Add Fire Element
+- **Fire Element**: Implement a fire element that spreads and consumes other elements, with realistic fire dynamics.

 ### Simulation

-- Add gravity
+- **Gravity**: Add the effect of gravity to elements, enabling them to fall or sink based on their density.

 ### Optimization

-- Multithreading
+- **Multithreading**: Optimize the simulation using multithreading techniques to enhance performance and efficiency.

-- Stack memory execution
+- **Stack Memory Execution**: Improve memory management and execution efficiency by utilizing stack memory where applicable.

 ### Render

-- Improve liquid color fade-in to change all colors and make it fade in with different speeds
+- **Enhanced Liquid Color Fade-In**: Enhance the liquid color fade-in effect to include gradual color transitions, providing a visually appealing and realistic representation.

-### Bugs
+### Bug Fixes

-- Fix crash when drawing outside the application screen
+- **Crash Outside Application Screen**: Fix the issue causing crashes when drawing outside the application screen boundaries.

 ### Future Plans

-- Add HSV color changes
+- **HSV Color Changes**: Implement HSV color changes for elements, allowing users to create a broader range of colors and visual effects.

-- Implement a way to save and load grids
+- **Save and Load Grids**: Enable users to save and load simulation grids, allowing them to preserve and revisit their creations.

-- Allow creation of custom elements
+- **Custom Element Creation**: Provide functionality for users to create custom elements with unique properties and behaviors.

-- Enable mixing different fluid elements to create new ones with different colors
+- **Fluid Mixing**: Allow users to mix different fluid elements to create new elements with distinct colors and properties.

-- Add post-processing methods
+- **Post-processing Methods**: Implement post-processing methods to enhance visual effects and create stunning simulations.

-- Implement clone points, where pressing the space bar spawns a new element of the current type
+- **Clone Points**: Introduce clone points where pressing the space bar spawns a new element of the currently selected type, enabling users to duplicate elements effortlessly.